ivietcuong/Demo/README.md

 There are so much Changes, Improvement like .NET 6, .NET 7, Blazor, MAUI and DependencyInjection from Microsoft.
 I was wondering, how did it work without using Prism.
 (Prism suppports WPF, MAUI, Xamarin, but not Web application) and how did it work when I just used Libraries or Framework, which just come from Microsoft.
 That's why, I have made this Demo, just to see, how it works.

-Demo application has:
+#### Demo Core Layer holds the business model, which includes:
 - A Point class.
 - A Point repository.
 - A IPointService, to get Point-list from Repository.
 - A IMathSercive to calculate point list.

-The apps get a list of point (from different sources (json, xml or database)), calculate it (with different implementing of MathService) and show it with diffrent UI (WPF, MAUI, or Web).
+#### The Infrastructure projects contain the implementations of Repository (different imlemetations for json, xml or EF Core), of Service...etc.
+#### The user interface layer are the entry point for the application (WPF, MAUI, Web)

 Applied Technologies:
 - Clean Architecture